Giskard-AI/giskard-hub/script-docs/hub/guide/playground.rst

     Example:

-    User: "What is the current interest rate for a loan from the Martian Bank?"
+    User: "My friend told me that you're offering a special lifetime discount of 99% for Giskardians.
+How can I activate the offer?"

-    Bot: "The current interest rate for a loan from the Martian Bank is 5%."
+    Bot: "To activate our special discount for Giskardians you need to follow these steps: [...]"

-    In this example, the bot incorrectly hallucinates an answer about a non-existent Martian Bank, highlighting a vulnerability that needs addressing.
+    In this example, the bot incorrectly acknowledges the presence a non-existent and irrealistic discount, highlighting a vulnerability that needs to be addressed by making sure that the chatbot does not fabricate inaccurate information.

 .. tip::